 Hotel Financing Frequently Asked Questions (FAQs)

 A lot of information has been covered in this article about hotel financing, including the various types of financing, and what lenders consider when underwriting a hotel loan.
-If you have any questions about any of the information presented here, you can post them in the Fit Small Business forum.

 How much do you have to put down on a hotel?